nagarajdev/Sitecore-Docs/sitecore-security/how-to-secure-sitecore-websites.md

 You could also run through all the security hardening task by different roles: https://doc.sitecore.com/developers/90/platform-administration-and-architecture/en/securing-experience-platform.html

+## I have used below format as secutiry check-list while applying them on server
 ![I have used this format as secutiry check-list](../.gitbook/assets/screenshot-sc-security.jpg)

 ## 🚑 Need Help?